 Live According to Your Means

 Navigating through and recovering from bankruptcy can be challenging.
 It’s essential to live within your means throughout this process, seeking guidance from your licensed trustee for specific information who will be able to give you more information.
 Prior to initiating the application, ensure you have enough funds to sustain yourself until your assets are divided and accounts unfrozen.
 If you’re a laborer or tradesperson, you can retain your tools and work equipment.
 Additionally, certain household furnishings, clothes, food, and fuel, as well as donated or inherited property, can be retained.

 Avoid living extravagantly during the bankruptcy period, as it typically spans a year, with monthly payments covering incurred fees.
 Strive to maintain a lifestyle that aligns with your financial capabilities throughout this period.

 Know What Professions You Will Be Barred From

-Unfortunately, after bankruptcy you find many professions will bar you from working with them.
-Estate agents and lawyers are an example of this, and unfortunately, after bankruptcy you will never be able to work in either of those careers unless of course you own your own company and work privately.
-You should undertake research to ensure you know which careers will bar you from entry, and a career coach should be able to help you do that, as time spent applying for jobs that will not permit you entry could be spent more productively.Bankruptcy is no laughing matter, and unfortunately going bankrupt can cause significant damage to your credit history, to your job, and to future career prospects.
+Regrettably, bankruptcy can restrict your employment options in certain professions, such as estate agents and lawyers.
+Unless you operate your own business independently, these careers will remain inaccessible.
+To make informed decisions, conduct thorough research on professions that may have entry restrictions post-bankruptcy.
+Seeking assistance from a career coach can be valuable, as it allows you to utilize your time more effectively by focusing on job opportunities that align with your eligibility.Bankruptcy is no laughing matter, and unfortunately going bankrupt can cause significant damage to your credit history, to your job, and to future career prospects.
 Many business owners have to follow regulations when it comes to employing bankrupt people, and many professions actually bar people who are bankrupt from working for them.Click To Tweet

 Do You Have to Declare Bankruptcy to Employers?